Medicare in Rhode Island

 - Apply in person at your nearest Social Security office during business hours.

-- Medicare Part A covers hospital insurance.
+- Medicare Part A is hospital insurance.

-- Medicare Part B covers medical insurance.
+- Medicare Part B is medical insurance.

 - Medicare Part D helps cover prescription drugs.

-Do I qualify for Medicaid in RI?
+Do I Qualify for Medicaid in RI?

 Medicaid is a government-funded health insurance option that covers millions of low-income Americans.
-Many older adults receive both Medicaid & Medicare to help cover many of their healthcare needs.
+Many older adults receive both Medicaid & Medicare to help cover their healthcare needs.
 In Rhode Island, a Medicare-Medicaid Plan (MMP) coordinates Medicaid and Medicare coverage and benefits.
 You qualify for Medicaid in Rhode Island if you are low income and are 65 years or older, have a disability, or have a child under 18 years of age.

-How do you qualify for Medicare if you are under 65?
+How Do you Qualify for Medicare if You Are Under 65?

 You can qualify for Medicare before 65 if you receive benefits for a disability.
 People who have received Social Security or Railroad Retirement Board disability benefits for 24 months are eligible to apply for Medicare.
 Individuals with Amyotrophic Lateral Sclerosis (ALS) or End-Stage Renal Disease (ESRD) are automatically eligible for Medicare after the first month of their disability benefits.
-If you are 50 years or older, and you meet the requirement of the Social Security Disability program, you may also qualify for Medicare if you are the child or widow of someone who worked in a Medicare-covered government position.

 If you do not enroll in Original Medicare when you are first eligible, you risk facing late enrollment penalties for Part A or Part B. The exception to this rule is when you are transitioning from a group health plan to Medicare.
 Once you enroll in Medicare, if you do not enroll in either Part D or another creditable drug coverage, you also risk a Part D permanent late enrollment penalty.
 As soon as you are eligible for Medicare, reach out to a GoHealth licensed insurance agent so that we can help you enroll on time.